The annual Erasmus Goes Abroad Fair takes place on Thursday October 19 from 14.00 - 17.00 h. in the Theil Buidling, ground floor.

 The more personal your motivation letter, the more you stand out from the crowd applying for the same destinations.

-- describe why the exchange is an added value upon completion of your master programme;
+- briefly describe why the exchange is an added value upon completion of your master programme;

-- describe in what way your top 3 of exchange destinations will contribute to your future career;
+- explain how the exchange will connect with or contribute to your future career;

-- describe your characteristics relevant for an exchange abroad (international orientation, independent nature, previous international experiences);
+- elaborate on your personal characteristics which you believe are relevant for an exchange (international orientation, independent nature;

 This motivation letter may not exceed 6.000 characters (text and spaces).
 If you copy-paste from Word, please keep in mind that Word does not count hard returns as a character, the online application system does.